 \begin{prop} For $\nu\in\R\setminus(-\N_{0})$, we have

 as $n\to\infty$, locally uniformly in the half-plane $\Im\xi>0$, where $z=-\ii\sqrt{\xi-1/4}$ and function~$\chi$ is defined by~\eqref{eq:def_chi}. \end{prop}

 \begin{proof} We make use of expression~\eqref{eq:P_rel_chi_phi} to deduce an asymptotic expansion of $P_{n}$ first, and then apply~\eqref{eq:char_pol_L_n_P_n}.
-It follows from the right hand side of~\eqref{eq:char_pol_L_n_P_n} that we need the first two terms from the asymptotic expansion of $P_{n}$ in order to deduce the leading term in the asymptotic formula for $\det(1-zL_{n}(\nu))$, for $n\to\infty$.
+It follows from the right-hand side of~\eqref{eq:char_pol_L_n_P_n} that we need the first two terms from the asymptotic expansion of $P_{n}$ in order to deduce the leading term in the asymptotic formula for $\det(1-zL_{n}(\nu))$, for $n\to\infty$.

 The computation of an asymptotic expansion of function~\eqref{eq:def_phi} is a straightforward application of the Stirling formula and the very definition of a hypergeometric series.
 It results in expansions